 - A route-map is used to control which routes from table 10 are imported.

 - In FRRouting these routes are imported as table routes.

 - BGP, OSPF and so forth are then configured to redistribute the table 10 routes.

-The following configuration steps are based on the reference topology set forth by Cumulus Networks.
+The following example configuration is based on the reference topology created by Cumulus Networks.
+Other configurations are possible, based on the use cases outlined above.
 Here is a diagram of the topology:

 Configure the Leaf(s)